HWO Target Stars and Systems: A Prioritized Community List of Potential Stellar Targets for the Habitable Worlds Observatory's ExoEarth Survey: Overview

-\item It contains three priority tiers based on the likelihood of a star to be observed by HWO, {the} expected contribution to the mission's science output, and the importance of obtaining precursor observations. \item The TSS25 list is a living catalog that will be updated in future releases. \item This target list is publicly available\footnote{\url{https://zenodo.org/records/17195128}} and will be hosted on VizieR. \item We recommend that precursor studies focus their efforts on characterizing the 659 stars in Tiers 1 and 2 of the TSS25 list which have a high probability of being observed by proposed HWO designs. \end{itemize}
+\item We recommend that precursor studies focus their efforts on characterizing the 659 stars in Tiers 1 and 2 of the TSS25 list which have a high probability of being observed by proposed HWO designs. \end{itemize}